CQCL/phir/phir_spec_qasm.md

 statefulness of these objects.
 Therefore, foreign function calls in this environment are designed to be flexible.
 They don't always mandate a return value.
 For instance, a QASM program can interact with the state of an external classical object, possibly changing that state, without necessarily fetching any resultant data.
-- *Asynchronous Processing:* These classical objects can process function calls asynchronously, operating alognside the primary quantum or classical computation.
+- *Asynchronous Processing:* These classical objects can process function calls asynchronously, operating alongside the primary quantum or classical computation.
 This allows for efficient, non-blocking interactions.
 - *Synchronization Points:* If a return value is eventually requested from a stateful object, it acts as a synchronization point.
 The primary program will pause, ensuring that all preceding asynchronous calls to the external